winwiz1/crisp-react/README.md

 Moreover, it can be copied to a computer or VM that doesn't have NodeJS installed.
 The only prerequisites are Docker and Git.
 ## What's Next and Pitfall Avoidance
-Add an API endpoint to the backend and consume it by adding some data fetching capability to the client.
-Start with [Client Usage Scenarios](#client-usage-scenarios) to develop and refine UI look and feel in absence of API data.
-Then implement an API endpoint (for example the login endpoint) in the backend and switch to [Backend Usage Scenarios](#backend-usage-scenarios).
-With the latter the client gets everything (build artifacts including script bundles, API data) from the backend being unaware of the devserver existence.
-Therefore there is no room for CORS issues.
-Which arise when the client downloads bundles from devserver and then the downloaded code attempts to call API endpoints exposed by another server.
-> Tip: Using [Backend Usage Scenarios](#backend-usage-scenarios) for all API related issues helps to avoid running the devserver in production.
+* Start with [Client Usage Scenarios](#client-usage-scenarios) to develop UI in absence of API data.
+For example, develop the initial look and feel of the login page.
+Take advantage of the Live Reloading to speed up the development.
+The client scenarios ensure the backend is not started needlessly.
+*  Implement an API endpoint in the backend.
+For example, a login endpoint.
+*  Switch to [Backend Usage Scenarios](#backend-usage-scenarios) to consume the API endpoint in the client.
+Keep taking advantage of the Live Reloading that is supported for client and backend code.

+One of the goals pursued by the backend scenarios is to avoid the following common pitfalls:
+- Running the webpack-dev-server in production,
+- Getting CORS security violations triggered by the browser which detects that script bundles were downloaded from one server and then the code from the bundles attempts to call API endpoints provided by another server.

+ The backend scenarios ensure the client gets everything (build artifacts including script bundles, API responses) from the backend only.
+This leaves no room for CORS issues.

+The webpack-dev-server is never started in production.
 This is hardly a good idea.
-The webpack-dev-server, as its name suggests, is meant to be used in development only.
+The server, as its name suggests, is meant to be used in development only.
 ## Q & A
 Q: I have changed both SPA names in the SPA Configuration block and kept the rest including the entry points intact.
 I expect everything to keep working using my new names for the SPA landing pages instead of the old `/first.html` and `second.html`.
 However navigation via the menu and Back/Forward browser buttons seems to be broken.
 How can it be fixed.<br/>
 A: Clear the browser's history and cache.
 Alternatively use an incognito tab.
 The client, the backend and the tests should work with the new names.